Skip to main content

 The Order of Operations

-1. Get job-coded time — So labour cost per job is real, not estimated.
+1. Get job-coded time — So labor cost per job is real, not estimated.

-2. Review labour vs estimate — Find overruns and leakage; fix process and coding.
+2. Review labor vs estimate — Find overruns and leakage; fix process and coding.

 3. Then refine pricing and sales so you're pricing from true cost.